crucioarmus/crucioarmus/README.md

 - ⚡ Fun fact: ...
 -->

-I'm  Alishba ,Sophomore in FinTech exploring Machine Learning and AI through hands-on projects, with interest in applications across finance and healthcare.
+I'm  Alishba ,sophomore in FinTech exploring Machine Learning and AI through hands-on projects, with interest in applications across finance and healthcare.